 THE ANTI-COLONIZATION MOVEMENT

-Not all Springfield blacks favored Ball's colonization efforts.
-In fact, Ball's opinion was probably in the minority among his fellow Springfield blacks.
+Not all Springfield Negros favored Ball's colonization efforts.
+In fact, Ball's opinion was probably in the minority among his fellow Springfield Negros.
 On February 12, 1858, Lincoln's forty-ninth birthday, the "colored citizens of Springfield" held a public meeting to protest the Dred Scott Decision and to express opposition to the colonization movement.